msdundar/msdundar.github.io/content/posts/securing-webhooks/index.md

     relative: false
 images: ["assets/la-place-de-leglise-1866-johan-barthold-jongkind"]
 ---

-My team at [Cobalt](https://www.cobalt.io) recently released _webhooks_ as part of our integration offerings.
-Therefore, I had to update my knowledge on the topic, especially on the security part.

 In this article, I will focus on the rationale behind some popular webhook security methods and will try to explain them in simple terms.